linkinjy/rmaeng2/README.md

 # rmaeng2

-The goal of rmaeng2 is to ...
+The goal of rmaeng2 is to provide students with free Design of Experiment program ....

 ## Installation